-In an effort to save this species from extinction, a Species Survival Plan (SSP) was created in 1984 through the American Zoo and Aquarium Association (AZA).
-The SSP goals include island-wide education and outreach, research, the protection of existing habitat, the creation of new ponds, and the establishment of at least six self-sustaining populations in the wild.
-A reintroduction program is a large component of the recovery plan for this species.
-The reintroduction program started with over 3,400 toads released from four institutions (Buffalo, Fort Worth, Juan Rivero, and Toronto zoos) from 1982-1992.
-Since 1992, over 300,000 captive hatched tadpoles have been reintroduced onto the island from over 20 zoos in the United States and Canada.
+In order to save this species from extinction in 1984, the American Association of Zoos and aquariums (Aza) developed a species survival plan (SSP).
+The objectives of the SSP include island-wide education and outreach, research, the protection of existing habitats, the creation of new ponds and the creation of at least six self-sustaining populations in the wild.
+The reintroduction programme is an important part of the recovery plan for this species.
+The reintroduction program began with the release of more than 3,400 toads from four institutions (Buffalo, Fort Worth, Juan Rivero and Toronto zoos) between 1982 and 1992.
+Since 1992, more than 300,000 hatched tadpoles have been reintroduced to the island from more than 20 zoos in the United States and Canada.

-Historically, wild and captive crested toad populations were jointly managed by AZA PRCT SSP, Puerto Rico Department of Natural and Environmental Resources (PRDNER) and the US Fish and Wildlife Service (FWS).
-In 2003, the PRCT Working Group broadened to include various individuals and agencies (i.e., representatives of the FWS, PRDNER, AZA, Puerto Rico National Park Company (PRNPC), Para La Naturaleza, researchers, scientists, local NGO’s, universities, educators, private landowners, community groups and volunteers) to fulfill the goals of the recovery plan.
-In 2013, a formal memorandum of understanding was signed by AZA, FWS and PRDNER to strengthen collaboration and participation among cooperators to promote and support the recovery and conservation of the Puerto Rican crested toad.
+Historically, populations of wild and captive crested toads have been jointly managed by the AZA prct SSP, the Puerto Rico Department of natural and environmental resources (prdner) and the U.S. Fish and Wildlife Service (FWS).
+In 2003, the DPR working group expanded to include various individuals and institutions (i.e. representatives of the FWS, prdner, Aza, Puerto Rico National Parks company (prnpc), Para la naturaleza, scientists, local NGOs, universities, teachers, private landowners, community groups and volunteers) to implement the objectives of the recovery plan.
+In 2013, Aza, FWS and prdner signed an official memorandum of understanding aimed at strengthening cooperation and participation of participants in cooperation to promote and support the recovery and conservation of the Puerto Rican toad.